 During the 2014 season, we successfully transferred the Medium format video from an iPad in the press box to the sideline using WiFi and a directional antenna.

 In 2015, we used a router, a FTP file server and a directional access point to transfer 720p HD video to iPads in our pressbox and on our sideline at home and away (across the field).
 You can implement this system for less than $600.

 In 2016, we used a Two Tier network with 7 iPads to deliver 720p HD video and game data.
 2 iPads are shooting video, another is adding data in the pressbox, 2 others are viewing video in the pressbox and two are used to watch video on the sideline.
-One of the sideline iPads is connected to a flat panel television.
+One of the sideline iPads is connected to a television.

 In 2017, we used a Two Tier network with 5 Macs and 2 iPads to deliver 720p HD video and game data.
 2 Macs are capturing video, one of which is adding data in the pressbox, 2 other Macs are viewing video in the pressbox and two iPads are used to watch video on the sideline.
-Another Macintosh on the sideline is connected to a flat panel television.
+Another Macintosh on the sideline is connected to a television.

 Photos or Video can be transmitted one at a time or automatically after you shoot.
-If you're networked and viewing video - you'll see a Transmit button in the lower left corner of your screen.
+If you're networked and viewing video - you'll see a Transmit button in the lower left corner of your iPad screen.